soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 *Please note that this is an experimental version and the node names are subject to change.
 Connections may need to be re-drawn upon upgrading to the next version.*

+### Installation from Fab

+- This plugin is currently under review, and an official link will be available soon.

 ### Downloadable binaries
 - Download for Windows and Mac here: [Releases](https://github.com/matthewscharles/metasound-branches/releases/)
 - Extract the contents of the zip file into the plugins folder of your project or engine as preferred.